natdosan/cs188/README.md

 # UC Berkeley - Intro to Artificial Intelligence, Summer 2023

+My original work for this course can be found in this repository, and my original reference notes can be found [here](https://purrfect-zinc-f80.notion.site/CS-188-Notes-0db1181094744173ac5efdce49d563d9?pvs=4).

 - In this semester's offering, topics differed from previous offerings (30% of the material was focused on ML and RL).
 Topics include:
 - Search (Agents, State Spaces, Rationality, Graph, Tree, A*, Heuristics)
 - Constraint Satisfaction Problems